 Our coverage of the Adelaide Kite Festival 2013 carries on the MBK tradition of taking a new angle each time.
 Did YOU fly anything down at the beach, on the South side of the jetty?
 Chances are, your kite is now featured in close-up, in one of the photo gallery categories below!
-Mind you, this year we only attended on the Saturday of the Easter weekend.This Rainbow Sparkler Delta Kite on Amazon is typical of the kites that get flown by the public at festivals.
+Mind you, this year we only attended on the Saturday of the Easter weekend.This Delta kite on Amazon is typical of the kites that get flown by the public at festivals.

 Of course, we have not ignored the magnificent kites of the registered fliers completely.
 See the image immediately below.
 This shot turned out surprising vibrant considering the miserable lighting conditions of the day.
 Incidentally, most of these registered fliers' kites have been seen and photographed by us in previous years.
 Flying from North of the jetty as usual.